indeedeng/imhotep/docs/sample-queries.md

 ---
 layout: default
-title: Loading Test Matrix
+title: Sample Queries
-permalink: /docs/loader/
+permalink: /docs/sample-queries/
 ---

 The _proctor loader_ is responsible for loading the `test matrix` for an application.
 It ensures each test-definition is compatible with the application's specification.
 A single instance of a _proctor loader_ should be created for a application and be used when constructing its _AbstractGroupsManager_ generated class.